edzhelyov/s9-e3/README.md

 # Usage

-This run on JRuby with 1.9 compatability `export JRUBY_OPTS=--1.9`.
+This run on JRuby with 1.9 compatibility `export JRUBY_OPTS=--1.9`.
 Install the dependencies with `bundle install`.
 Run the `./bin/circuit` executable, this will start a WEBrick server with sinatra app at 4567 port.